coma/svg-reactify/README.md

 browserify({
     transform: [svgrt({
-    	icon : true, // wrap it with a span with class "icon icon-filename" svgo : {},   // options passed to svgo
+    	svgo    : {},   	// options passed to svgo
-		react: {}    // options passed to react-tools
+		react   : {},   	// options passed to react-tools
-	})]
+		template: 'all',	// Choose from all, icon and svg (svg is the default) type    : 'icon' 	// Choose from icon and svg (svg is the default) })]
 })
 .bundle()